astronomer/astro-docs/ac/next/04_deploy-dags.md

 4. Build the Docker image using the following command:

     ```sh
-    docker build -t <filepath>/ap-airflow:<your-image-tag>
+    docker build -t etc/ap-airflow:<your-image-tag>
     ```

     As a best practice, the image tag you specify here should indicate which version of Airflow you're using.
+To run Apache Airflow 2.0.1, for example, this command would be:

+    ```sh
+    docker build -t etc/ap-airflow:2.0.1
+    ```

 5. Push the Dockerfile to your registry with the following command: